upstairsisboiling/upstairsisboiling.github.io/README.md

 Writ-CMS works in a simple way:

 - Text files inside `content` become posts,
-- Text files inside `content/pages` folder become subpages,
+- Text files inside `content/pages` become subpages,
 - A text file named `index` or `homepage` inside `content` becomes the homepage,
 - Folders inside `content` become categories,
 - In `content` or in a category, a folder containing a post.md becomes a foldered post.
-- In `pages`, a folder containing a page.md becomes a foldered post.
+- In `pages`, a folder containing a page.md becomes a foldered subpage.
 - Posts inside categories become categorized posts.
+- Any other files are registered as local assets to their closest parent entry (e.g. a post)

 Sub-categories are currently not supported.